Z

-Z, or z, is the twenty-sixth and last letter of the Latin alphabet.
+Z (minuscule: z) is the twenty-sixth and last letter of the Latin alphabet.
 It is used in the modern English alphabet, in the alphabets of other Western European languages, and in others worldwide.
 Its usual names in English are zed (/'zɛd/), which is most commonly used in British English, and zee (/'ziː/), most commonly used in American English,^{} with an occasional archaic variant izzard (/'ɪzərd/).

 Name

 The zebra is sometimes used as a memorization aid in English education.

 In most English-speaking countries, including Australia, Canada, India, Ireland, New Zealand, South Africa and the United Kingdom, the letter's name is zed /zɛd/, reflecting its derivation from the Greek letter zeta (this dates to Latin, which borrowed Y and Z from Greek), but in American English its name is zee /ziː/, analogous to the names for B, C, D, etc., and deriving from a late 17th-century English dialectal form.

 Another English dialectal form is izzard /ˈɪzərd/.
 This dates from the mid-18th century and probably derives from Occitan izèda or the French ézed, whose reconstructed Latin form would be *idzēta, perhaps a Vulgar Latin form with a prosthetic vowel.
 Outside of the anglosphere, its variants are still used in Hong Kong English and Cantonese.